setms/book/docs/requirements/digest.md

 Both roles can also coexist, with the product manager focusing on the external market and user demands, and the BA converting those into functional requirements.

+In Agile projects, the **product owner** plays the role of business analyst, although sometimes both roles are present.

 Business analysts have their own body of knowledge @@BABOK2015, including an extension for Agile software development @@AgileBABOK2017.

 **Requirements development** aims to collect good enough requirements to allow the team to start design and construction at an acceptable level of risk @@Wiegers2013.